didi/LogicFlow/sites/docs/docs/api/detail/index.en-US.md

 lf.setZoomMiniSize(0.3);
 ```

-## setZoomMaxSize
+### setZoomMaxSize

-Set the maximum magnification
+Set the maximum zoom scale when zooming in; default is 16.

 ```jsx | pure
 setZoomMaxSize(size: number): void